sagiweizmann/WikiQA/README.md

 ### Distant Supervision (DS)

-DrQA's performance improves significantly in the full-setting when provided with distantly supervised data from additional datasets.
+WikiQA's performance improves significantly in the full-setting when provided with distantly supervised data from additional datasets.
 Given question-answer pairs but no supporting context, we can use string matching heuristics to automatically associate paragraphs to these training examples.

 >Question: What U.S. state’s motto is “Live free or Die”?
 >